DhanasekaranRajendran/DhanaTrials/README.md

 ## Swagger UI:

 Swagger displays the following information for an API method by default.
+URL: http://localhost:8080/swagger-ui.html#

   1. Type of request(GET/PUT/DELETE) and the path of request
   2. Status and format of the response